OSIPI/osipi.github.io/pages/pages-root-folder/opportunities.md

 #subheadline: "... because we need one!"
 ---

 Have a few minutes?
 Listed below are opportunities to contribute now without necessarily joining a task force.
+OSIPI is a community-driven initiative and we relay on your contributions no matter how big or small.

 **Open surveys/calls**
 ----------------------